 First of all, let’s not confuse this battle with the 1687 Battle of Mohács, which we’ve previously mentioned.
-Aside from the fact that the two battles are ~160 years apart, they also led to two completely different outcomes.
+Aside from the fact that the two battles are ~160 years apart, they also led to two different but related outcomes.
 That Battle of Mohács was a decisive Ottoman defeat that caused Hungary to come under the control of the Habsburgs, cost the life (thanks to a subsequent Janissary mutiny) of the Grand Vizier at the time, and ultimately resulted in the deposition of the Ottoman Sultan Mehmed IV.
-This Battle of Mohács was a decisive Ottoman victory that brought a big chunk of Hungary under Ottoman control for the next 160 years, ended the royal line of the Jagiellonian dynasty that ruled Hungary, Croatia, and Bohemia, and ultimately brought those kingdoms into the Habsburg orbit (at least nominally, since Croatia and much of Hungary were under Ottoman control).
-Basically, Mohács saw both the beginning and the end of Ottoman control over Hungary, which is something to be said for a town that numbers about 18,000 residents today.
-But the truth is that Mohács, located in the extreme southern part of Hungary right on the Danube River, is an obvious place to meet an invading army, or to drive an invading army out of Hungary altogether.
+This Battle of Mohács was a decisive Ottoman victory that brought a big chunk of Hungary under Ottoman control for the next 160 years and ended the royal line of the Jagiellonian dynasty that ruled Hungary, Croatia, and Bohemia, which had the effect of bringing those kingdoms into the Habsburg orbit (at least nominally, since Croatia and much of Hungary were under Ottoman control).

-The Hungarian (and Bohemian and Croatian) King, Louis II (d. — SPOILER ALERT — 1526), had married Mary of Habsburg in 1515, the sister of Charles V, who became King of Spain in 1516 and Holy Roman Emperor in 1519.
+The Hungarian (and Bohemian and Croatian) king, Louis II (d.
+1526, apologies for the spoiler), had married Mary of Habsburg in 1522.
+She was the sister of Charles V, who became King of Spain in 1516 and Holy Roman Emperor in 1519.
 I mention that only because it will come up again later.
-He called up the royal army and then proceeded to deploy it so incompetently that you have to wonder if he was affected by low blood sugar.
+Louis called up the royal army and then proceeded, with a big assist from those powerful nobles, to deploy it so incompetently that he practically handed the eventual battle to Suleyman personally.

-Anyway, Louis and his commanders didn’t know where Suleyman was leading his force (which was between 50,000 and 100,000 men strong — most modern scholarship leans toward the higher of those two figures), so he split his army into three: one force under nobleman John Zápolya east to Transylvania, another force of mostly Croatian knights, and his own army that numbered maybe as many as 30,000 men and waited in the Hungarian capital of Buda (the western side of the modern city of Budapest).
+Louis and his commanders didn’t know where Suleyman was leading his force (which was between 50,000 and 100,000 men strong), so he split his army into three: one under nobleman John Zápolya in Transylvania, another force of mostly Croatian knights, and his own army that numbered maybe as many as 30,000 men and waited in the Hungarian capital of Buda (the western side of the modern city of Budapest).
 By the time it became clear that Suleyman was headed in Louis’ direction, it was too late for the other two parts of the army to come to his aid.

 It fell to the Hungarian nobles to elect a new king, but since Louis had no son this was not such an easy task.
 One group of nobles elected the Habsburg Archduke of Austria, and Louis’ brother-in-law, Ferdinand I. He didn’t have much claim on central or eastern Hungary, which were now firmly in Ottoman hands, but he did scoop up western Hungary, Bohemia, and those parts of Croatia that weren’t also under Ottoman control.
-Another group, with Ottoman support, elected John Zápolya, who was also Louis’ brother-in-law.
-Eventually the Habsburg claim would win out, but not until the next Battle of Mohács.
-But that outcome only shifted control of Hungary from one empire to another; there wouldn’t be an independent Hungarian polity again until after World War I. And that’s probably the longest-lasting impact of this 1526 Battle of Mohács, its impact on Hungary.
-What had once been a significant European power hasn’t gotten anywhere near that status since.
+Another group of nobles in Transylvania elected, with Ottoman support, John Zápolya, who was also Louis’ brother-in-law.
+Transylvania became a sort of dual vassal of both the Ottomans and Habsburgs.
+At least for the time being–eventually the Habsburg claim over Hungary and Transylvania would win out, but not until after the next Battle of Mohács.
+That outcome only shifted control of Hungary from one empire to another; there wouldn’t be an independent Hungarian polity again until after World War I. And that’s probably the longest-lasting impact of this 1526 Battle of Mohács, its effect on Hungary.
+What had once been a major Central European power hasn’t gotten anywhere near that status since.